Skip to content

 node = rotate(node);

-// Return the root node of the subtree
+// Return root node of subtree

 return node;